anchpop/cookiecutter-django/docs/project-generation-options.rst

     6. 9.4
     7. 9.3

-js_task_runner:
-    Select a JavaScript task runner.
-The choices are:

-    1. None
-    2. Gulp_

 custom_bootstrap_compilation:
     Indicates whether the project should support Bootstrap recompilation via the selected JavaScript task runner's task.
 This can be useful